The Idea Test

 Hypothesis testing is a way of testing new ideas against your strategy, objectives and context.
 Before running away with a brilliant new idea, it needs to be checked to see how good it really is and how well it fits with who you are and what you do.

-There are three filters for your investment decision to pass through or fail:
+The Idea Test contains checks to take you from hypotheticals to practicality.
+There are four filters for your investment decision to pass through or fail:

-1. First filter - test the Hypothesis against the context to see if it's relevant and feasible.
+2. Second filter – pass the Hypothesis back through the context to see if it's relevant and feasible.

-3. Third filter - test the Objective against the Plan to prove it is a worthwhile use of resources.
+4. Fourth filter - test the Benefits against the Plan to prove it is a worthwhile use of resources.

 Idea Test

-Next, turn the Hypothesis into an Objective.
+Turn the Hypothesis into an Objective.
 Go from, “Why don’t we do X?” to, “We will do X because…” The ‘because’ is vital, even if it’s implicit.
 The purpose behind any course of action has a direct and significant effect on the way it is undertaken.
 The same applies for any project, the ends affect the means and ways.
-Multiple objectives twist individual priorities and break down any common purpose.
-That’s when conflicting objectives throw a spanner in the works.
-That’s why a few, clear objectives are crucial.
+That’s why a few, clear, SMART objectives are crucial.

 You have an objective, a result with a significant and agreed purpose.
 The next step is to establish the benefits.
-Use a Benefits Map to plot the cause – effect links.
 Most ‘Benefits’ you will see aren’t benefits at all.
-So what is a benefit?
+They’re system features or outcomes, it’s small, fast, painted in friendly colours… So, what is a benefit?

 A benefit is a result that a stakeholder perceives to be of value

-Test the Objective against the optimised package of benefits and detriments.
 Different stakeholders want different things.
 Work out who you are doing it for and what they perceive as being valuable.
 Who are the key ones who have a significant influence on the project?
 What business changes will they make for the project to be successful?
 “What’s in it for them?”
 How committed to success will they be and where do we want them to be?
 Are the benefits appropriate?
-“We’re doing this because it brings substantial benefit to the right people”.
+“You’re doing this because it brings substantial benefit to the right people”.

 Now you have a good feel for what you want, plan to realise the Ends (Objective, Benefits, Outcomes) through the best use of Ways and Means.
-This is where the Benefits Map comes in.
+This is where the Benefits Map comes in useful again.
 Mapping makes the links and dependencies clearer than tables in a business case.
+Your plan must include costs and risks so you will know the expense and the chance of success.

-Test the benefits against the costs.
+Fourth filter - Test the benefits against the costed plan.
 Is the cost (money, time, stress, lost opportunities) outweighed by the benefits?
 Will your Big Idea add value?

-When your idea has passed through the three filters you know that it is:
+When your idea has passed through the four filters you know that it is:

 • Appropriate – it’s the right thing to do